- Do your services completely hide my online activity?

 Offshore Web Site Hosting - Helps keep the data on your server secure from the unintended consequences of a raid on an ISP targeting one site and, in the process, taking down hundreds of others as the servers hosting all of these sites are seized.

-- Why Czech Republic, Denmark, Egypt, Hong Kong, Hungary, Mexico, Moldova, Netherlands, Norway, Panama, Russia, Singapore, South Africa, Sweden and Switzerland?
+- Why Columbia, Czech Republic, Denmark, Hong Kong, Mexico, Netherlands, Norway, Russia, Singapore, South Africa, Sweden, Turkey and Switzerland?

 These countries are either known for their strong privacy laws and minimal government actions against web sites and operators and/or lack of cooperation with other countries and their data retention and disclosure policies.